 Judicial Board Hearing Procedures

-If it is determined that the case warrants a Judicial Board hearing, the Associate Dean of Students shall prepare a formal statement of the charges and of the evidence against the accused.
-The Associate Dean of Students shall inform the accused, in writing and orally, of the charges, evidence and the student's rights provided in the judicial process.
+If it is determined that the case warrants a Judicial Board hearing, the Director of Community Standards shall prepare a formal statement of the charges and of the evidence against the accused.
+The Director of Community Standards shall inform the accused, in writing and orally, of the charges, evidence and the student's rights provided in the judicial process.

 Once a complaint has been filed, a request by a student respondent to withdraw temporarily or permanently from the College will not be approved until the hearing processes have concluded.